David has been an online sports writer for over seven years.

 Why would you create your own league?
-The short answer is for the control.
+The short answer is for control.
 If you join one of the leagues available online, you are at the mercy of their rules.
-If you create a league yourself you get free reign to alter the system anyway you want to.
+If you create a league yourself you get free reign to alter the system any way you want to.
 You can still get your friends to participate with you but you get the flexibility to modify things the way you would like them to be operated.
 If you do not agree 100% with the ways either of the two sites noted above have their league’s configured, change them.
 Remember you are the boss, and you call the shots, so change something that you do not like.

 I have created fantasy leagues for fantasy baseball and football and I have to tell you it has always been very enjoyable.
 We usually up the point system so everyone gets a bunch of points, just because it is more fun to see those crazy fantasy numbers pile up.